This notice gives you information about how we use your personal data, and the rights that you have in your data.

 To the extent permitted by law, we may monitor electronic communications for the purposes of ensuring compliance with our legal and regulatory obligations and internal policies.
 This processing is necessary for the legitimate interest of managing our business and compliance obligations.

-We process names, titles and business contact information including addresses, telephone numbers and email addresses for your employees and representatives.
 Such processing is necessary for performance of the contract between us.
-Where you are an employee of a corporate Client or contractor, we process this information for the legitimate interest of performing our contract with your employer.
+Where you are an employee of a corporate client or contractor, we process this information for the legitimate interest of performing our contract with your employer.

-If you are a new or prospective Client, we process personal information as part of our Anti-Money Laundering and Know Your Client procedures (see section 7 below).
+We process personal data as part of our anti-money laundering and know your client procedures (see section 9 below).
 We do this to comply with our legal obligations, and as necessary for our legitimate interests (provided that the interests and fundamental rights of the individual do not override our interests).

-We may perform due diligence in the form of credit checks on companies, including checking photographic identification and proof of address of directors and, in some cases, your shareholders, and verification of the company registration details.
+We may perform due diligence including verification of company registration details, credit checks on companies, checking photographic identification and proof of address of directors and, in some cases, your shareholders.
 We do this to comply with our legal obligations, and as necessary for our legitimate interests (provided that the interests and fundamental rights of the individual do not override our interests).

-We process personal information contained in documents reviewed by us as part of any due diligence and provided to us in disclosure.
-Such processing is necessary for the purpose of providing legal advice.
+We process personal data contained in documents reviewed by us as part of any due diligence and provided to us in disclosure.
+Such processing is necessary for the purpose of providing advice.

 We process background information about you, and your employees and representatives, and your relationship with us.
 Such information may include how you found us and what your interests are.
 Such processing is necessary for the legitimate interest of informing and improving the service we provide to you (provided that the interests and fundamental rights of any individual employees and representatives do not override our interests).